michaelmalamud/reserve-it/README.md

 - "Seat" a reservation at a free table, thus making that table "occupied"
 - "Finish" a reservation's tabling when they have completed their meal.
 This moves the table back from "occupied" to "free" and removes the reservation from the database.

+## Dashboard

 ![image](./front-end/readme-screenshots/Dashboard.png)

+### The data that populates both tables is retreived from a PostgreSQL database using an Express and Knex-based API.

+Upon startup, the application loads the Dashboard page, which is set to display both the "reservations" table and "tables" table.
+The Dashboard defaults to today's date, so it will only load reservations that are set for today.

+## Create/Update Forms